Nayshins/clojure-cob-spec-server/README.md

 ```
 to use the version of cob spec this server was built against

-Cob spec will require a minimal amount of setup, and for this server it requires that you set the public directory to the cob-spec-server's public directory.
+Cob spec will require a minimal amount of setup.
+This server requires that you set the public directory to the cob-spec-server's public directory.
 Once cob spec is set up, you can run the
 suite against the running server by clicking on the suite button that is on the fitnesse
 page.